ezosa/multilingual_dtm/README.md

 # multilingual_dtm
-Implementation of the Multilingual Dynamic Topic Model as presented in our paper
+Implementation of the Multilingual Dynamic Topic Model as presented in Zosa, E., & Granroth-Wilding, M. (2019).
+Multilingual Dynamic Topic Model.
+In Proceedings Recent Advances in Natural Language Processing 2019